skeeto/skeeto.github.com/_posts/2019-11-15-Infectious-Executable-Stacks.markdown

 Note the "RWE" at the bottom right, meaning read-write-execute.
 This is a really bad sign in a real binary.
 Do any binaries installed on your system right now have an executable stack?
-I found one on mine.
+[I found one on mine][mupdf].

 When compiling the original version using a nested function there's no need for that special linker option.
 That's because GCC saw that it